Banner image

 Additional Notes

-• The 21-Dec-2024 departure is a special Christmas voyage lasting 14 days, with the additional day spent exploring the Antarctic Peninsula.
+The 21-Dec-2024 departure is a special Christmas voyage lasting 14 days, with the extra day spent exploring the Antarctic Peninsula.

-• The 16-Jan-2025 departure is a 13 day sail-fly voyage cutting out the Drake Passage crossing in one direction.
+The 16-Jan-2025 and 29-Jan-2026 departures are 13-day sail-fly voyages cutting out the Drake Passage crossing in one direction.
 Your trip begins in Ushuaia with a pre-cruise night included.
 You will sail across the Drake Passage and spend 7 days exploring the Antarctic Peninsula.
 On Day 12 you will disembark the ship at King George Island and fly back to Punta Arenas, Chile (a 2 hour flight) where you have a post-cruise hotel night included.

 Single Supplement And Child Policy

-For those travelling solo who would like their own cabin, the single supplement is 1.5 times the cost of a single berth, please contact us for details.
-However, there is no single supplement for passengers willing to share a cabin.
+For those travelling solo who would like their own cabin, the single supplement is 1.5 times the cost of a single berth.
+Please contact us for details.
+There is no single supplement for passengers willing to share a cabin.

 Children aged 8 years old or over are welcome.
 There isn't any concession on pricing.
 Please contact us for details.